You are here

 (b) Appearance Pro Hac Vice.

 (2) Lawyers who are not members of the bar of this Court shall not be permitted to engage in general practice in this District.
-For purposes of this rule, the filing of more than three motions to appear pro hac vice within a 365-day period in separate representations before the Courts of this District shall be presumed to be a “general practice.”
+For purposes of this rule, the filing of more than three motions to appear pro hac vice within a 365-day period in separate cases before the Courts of this District shall be presumed to be a “general practice.”
 Upon written motion and for good cause shown the Court may waive or modify this prohibition.

 Effective December 1, 1994.
 Amended effective Jan.
-1, 1996; April 15, 2007; April 15, 2010; December 1, 2014; December 1, 2015; December 1, 2017; December 3, 2018.
+1, 1996; April 15, 2007; April 15, 2010; December 1, 2014; December 1, 2015; December 1, 2017; December 3, 2018; December 1, 2022.

 A sample motion is located on our website [https://www.flsd.uscourts.gov/pro-hac-vice-appearance ].